cltk/cltk/docs/import_corpora.rst

 Latin Library
 -------------

 A pre--compiled version of the `Latin Library  <http://www.thelatinlibrary.com/>`_ is maintained on `GitHub <https://github.com/kylepjohnson/corpus_latin_library>`_.
-The CLTK can fetch a compressed file of the site's contents with:
+The CLTK can fetch these files with:

 .. code-block:: python